 The topic of how do stablecoins work has gained the interest of many crypto fanatics within the cryptocurrency ecosystem.
-Throughout this crypto guide, we’re going to discuss what are stablecoins, the different types of stablecoins as well as an overview of use cases.
+Throughout this crypto guide, we’re going to discuss what stablecoins are, the different types of stablecoins, as well as an overview of use cases.

 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button, so you get your Free Trading Strategy every week directly into your email box.